Dear colleagues and friends,

 At the London Book Fair 2019, we co-organised an event on the theme “China through British eyes”.
 The book titles launched included Walk Your Dream (English edition) and Pingju: Real Life Opera of Northern China (English edition), published by New World Press, as well as Walk for Peace: Transcultural Experiences in China (enlarged English edition) and Pingju: Real Life Opera and a ‘Rural Chinese Shakespeare’ (updated English edition), published jointly by New World Press, part of the Chinese International Publishing Group (CIPG) and Global Century Press.

 3. Global China Dialogue.
 As a knowledge-based thinktank for social consultancy, we successfully held the sixth Global China Dialogue with the theme ‘Governance for World Peace’ on 6th December 2019 at the British Academy, UK.
-It was co-sponsored by the Global China Institute (now Global China Academy), the University of London College's Applied Linguistics Centre and the University of Westminster's China Media Centre.
+It was co-sponsored by the Global China Academy (now Global China Academy), the University of London College's Applied Linguistics Centre and the University of Westminster's China Media Centre.
 Nearly 30 scholars, experts, professionals and practitioners, as well as officials and government representatives, from China, Jordan, Nigeria, France, Germany, Denmark and the United Kingdom, spoke at the Dialogue.
 In addition to the keynote speeches and closing remarks, the Dialogue featured four panels: Mediation and peace-making in civil conflicts, The Belt and Road and tension reduction between countries and cultures, China's role in multilateral peacekeeping, and Civilizational values and the promotion of peace.
 The Dialogue attracted nearly 100 participants overall and was supported by many academic institutions as well as China-related organizations and the Chinese Embassy in the UK (see photo report).

 4. Global China Ecommerce.
 The GCA explores mechanisms of social enterprise for the sustainable development of non-profit organizations throughout the world.
 Global China Ecommerce provides a platform for GCA-related organizations to conduct their business and complete transactions electronically.
 It is used by: Global China Academy, Journal of China in Global and Comparative Perspectives, Global China Dialogue, Global Century Press and the Global China Thinktank.
 It has developed the following ecommerce products: journals and subscriptions, a book store, event registration, consultations and other services.